Foundations of LE Audio: Broadcast Isochronous Streams

 • GAP Isochronous Broadcasting mode: For transmitting the isochronous broadcast data.

 To create a BIG, the Host of a device sets up and configures the BIG using the HCI_LE_Create_BIG command.
-The BIGInfo is added to the ACAD field in the PA, and the BIS are created.
-The Controller broadcasts a BIS Empty Data PDU, and then sends HCI_LE_Create_BIG_Complete event to the Host to indicate that the HCI_LE_Create_BIG command has successfully completed and its Link Layer has entered the Isochronous Broadcasting state.
+The BIGInfo is added to the ACAD field in the PADV, and the BIS are created.
+The Controller broadcasts a BIS Empty Data PDU, and then sends an HCI_LE_Create_BIG_Complete event to the Host to indicate that the HCI_LE_Create_BIG command has successfully completed and its Link Layer has entered the Isochronous Broadcasting state.

 A Controller broadcasting BIS data is in the Link Layer (LL) Isochronous Broadcasting state, and has the LL Isochronous Broadcaster role.

-To create the PDUs transmitted in the BIS, the Host uses the HCI_LE_ISO_Data_Path command to set up the isochronous data path with codec processing in Controller or Host.
-To terminate broadcasting a BIG in the Controller, the Host uses the HCI_LE_Terminate_BIG command and the Isochronous Broadcaster broadcasts the BIG_ Terminate_IND control PDU.
+To terminate broadcasting a BIG, the Host uses the HCI_LE_Terminate_BIG command and the Isochronous Broadcaster broadcasts the BIG_ Terminate_IND control PDU.

 Synchronizing with a BIG